-Economic Economic Sub-sector Conditions Sector Fishing Commercial fishing vessels - vessels categories A (\leq 11m inlength), B (11m \leq 12.5m in length), C (12.5m \leq 15m inlength), D (15m \leq 20.5m in length) & E (\geq 20.5m in length) categorized by the Ministry responsible.
+Economic Sector Economic Sub-sector Conditions Fishing Commercial fishing vessels - vessels categories A (\leq 11m in length), B (11m \leq 12.5m in length), C (12.5m \leq 15m in length), D (15m \leq 20.5m in length) & E (\geq 20.5m in length) categorized by the Ministry responsible.
 A foreign investor must have a maximum 40% equity.
-A license issued for commercial fishing vessels is limited in different categories listed by the Ministry responsible for fisheries, except for Category Awith no limit.
-Manufacturing Nonu (known scientifically as Morinda citrifolia, is a tropical fruit processed as juicefor many folk remedy uses).
-A foreign investor must establish a joint venture with alocal partner.
-Coconut Virgin Oil (oil fromthe coconut that is in its unrefined and natural form(without fragrance and other added preservativesetc.).
-A foreign investor must establish a joint venture with alocal partner.
-Services Architectural A foreign investor providing anarchitectural service must establish a joint venture with a local partner.
-Professional engineering General construction A foreign investor providing anengineering service must be incorporated in Samoa.
+A license issued for commercial fishing vessels is limited in different categories listed by the Ministry responsible for fisheries, except for Category A with no limit.
+Manufacturing Nonu (known scientifically as Morinda citrifolia, is a tropical fruit processed as juice for many folk remedy uses).
+A foreign investor must establish a joint venture with a local partner.
+Coconut Virgin Oil (oil from the coconut that is in its unrefined and natural form (without fragrance and other added preservatives etc.).
+A foreign investor must establish a joint venture with a local partner.
+Services Architectural A foreign investor providing an architectural service must establish a joint venture with a local partner.
+Professional engineering General construction A foreign investor providing an engineering service must be incorporated in Samoa.
 Only through incorporation in Samoa.
-Sewage A foreign investor providing a sewage service must establish a joint venture with a localpartner.
-Refuse disposal A foreign investor providing a refuse disposal service must establish a joint venture with alocal partner.
+Sewage A foreign investor providing a sewage service must establish a joint venture with a local partner.
+Refuse disposal A foreign investor providing a refuse disposal service must establish a joint venture with a local partner.
+Sanitation and similar services A foreign investor providing a sanitation and similar service must establish a joint venture with a local partner.